coreos/docs/os/configuring-date-and-timezone.md

                   Sun 2014-11-02 01:00:00 EST
 ```

-Timezone may instead be set in cloud-config, with something like the following
+Time zone may instead be set in cloud-config, with something like the following
 excerpt:

 ```yaml